jamboxgames/jambox-docs/docs/sdkdocs/example-flows.md

 - Create a long term Duel on the Jambox Arena Dashboard
 - Fetch the List of events using the `GetEventList` method, you should have only a single duel.
-- Play a Join Duel or a VS button on your home screen, when the player presses the button, call `JoinDuel`, and then call `SubmitDuelScore` once the attempt is complete. `IAPIDuelResult` will have the result of the duel which you can then show to your players with your UI
+- Place a Join Duel or a VS button on your home screen, when the player presses the button, call `JoinDuel`, and then call `SubmitDuelScore` once the attempt is complete. `IAPIDuelResult` will have the result of the duel which you can then show to your players with your UI

 ## Auto Join a Weekly Tournament